the0neWhoKnocks/writeups/code_patterns/README.md

 For javascript, [the example I've included](js/ExampleClass.js) uses ES6, but can easily be translated to the ES5 prototypical Class pattern.
 You'll see in the example that jQuery is utilized for DOM manipulation.
 Vanilla JS can be used to achieve a majority of what I cover.
-If it can't I'll show how it should be handled with a jQuery/vanilla comparison.
+If it can't, I'll show how it should be handled with a jQuery/vanilla comparison.

 Going forward whenever I refer to `module` it'll be synonymous with